 LiPO batteries turn electronic devices into a fire hazard.
 Therefore, for flight safety reasons, such electronic devices should always stay in your carry on luggage.
 Better yet, in your personal item.

 Nowadays, it’s difficult to imagine traveling without any electronic devices whatsoever.
 While an endangered species, these people still exist.
 I’ve met only one during my travels, he didn’t even use a phone, not even when he was at home.
 No camera to take photos, just enjoying the moment and keeping his memories in his heart.
 It may sound ideal, but let’s face it: it’s probably not us.

-Most travelers have their phone, which they also use as a camera and as an e-reader.
+Most travelers have their phones, which they also use as a camera and as an e-reader.
 They may even watch movies or their series on it during the flight, while others choose to pack a tablet or a laptop solely for this purpose.
-And there are those who really need to bring a laptop along for work, because not all trips are holidays.
+And there are those who really need to bring a laptop along for work because not all trips are holidays.

 Some people really do bring a lot, but not necessarily for overpacking.
 I remember being stuck in the

 I don’t want that to be you.
-So whatever you need to bring along, here are some tips for adding your electronic devices to you carry-on
+So whatever you need to bring along, here are some tips for adding your electronic devices to your carry-on

 - Use a wire